Yagisan/Yagisans-Wasteland-Overhaul/README.md

 #### Settlement Provisioners
 * Provisioners now spawn with an Automatron Style Mr Handy, called a Logistics Bot, instead of a brahmin.
+* Provisioners now start and end closer to the centre of the settlement.
+(1500 to 750)
 * The Logistics Bot is outfitted for carrying supplies.
 It also armed with a saw, pincer, and laser gun.
 It will defend itself, friends and allies.

 #### Bunker Hill Caravans
-* Sandbox Radius for all traders quintupled.
-(512 to 2560)
+* Sandbox Radius for all traders doubled.
+(512 to 1024)
-* Sandbox Radius for all trader guards tripled.
-(512 to 1536)
+* Sandbox Radius for all trader guards doubled.
+(512 to 1024)
-* Sandbox Radius for all trader brahmin tripled.
-(500 to 1500)
+* Sandbox Radius for all trader brahmin doubled.
+(500 to 1024)

 * Trashcan Carla now has a unique Protectron instead of a brahmin.
 It comes equipped with a nailgun, and an assaultron shock claw.
 * Lucas now has a unique Protectron instead of a brahmin.
 It comes equipped with a lightning gun, and an assaultron shock claw.